dashevo/dashmate/README.md

   PRESET  (local|testnet|evonet) preset to use
 ```

-To reset an evonet masternode:
+To reset an Evonet node:

 ```bash
 $ mn reset evonet